wald-tq/ui-router.github.io/_ng1/about.md

 UI-Router is the defacto standard for routing in AngularJS.
-Influenced by the core angular router `$route` and the Ember Router, UI-Router has become the standard choice for routing non-trivial apps in Angular 1.
+Influenced by the core angular router `$route` and the Ember Router, UI-Router has become the standard choice for routing non-trivial apps in AngularJS (1.x).

 ## Getting UI-Router